 As previously discussed, annual turfgrass requirements for nitrogen vary considerably depending upon a variety of conditions.
 However, the most critical is the turfgrass species.
-Annual nitrogen requirements for maintaining established stands of the most common turfgrass species grown in Maryland generally square feet in any one application.
-Soluble nitrogen is limited to 0.7 pound per 1,000 square feet in any one application.

-fall into the ranges listed in Table 3.
+Annual nitrogen requirements for maintaining established stands of the most common turfgrass species grown in Maryland generally fall into the ranges listed in Table 3.
 Appendix A, UMD Turfgrass Technical Update TT-115, provides complete University of Maryland recommendations for commercially maintained lawns and turfgrass.
 Visit the MDA Nutrient Management website for the latest update.